SonginCV/GMPHD-GMMA/README.md

 Tracking Results Files

 ## User guide
-We will open it after the related conference presentation.
+We are working on it

 ## References
 [1] Ba-Ngu Vo and Wing-Kin Ma.
 "The gaussian mixture probability hypothesis density filter."
 IEEE Transactions on Signal Processing, 54(11):4091–4104, Nov.
 2006.

 [2] Young-min Song, Young-chul Yoon, Kwangjin Yoon, Moongu Jeon.
 "Online and Real-Time Tracking with the GM-PHD Filter using Group Management and Relative Motion Analysis."
 In the IEEE International Conference on Advanced Video and Signal-Based Surveillance (AVSS), Nov.
-2018. (will be presented)
+2018.

 ## Citation